wvannoordt/cmf/STANDARD.md

 ## Input Options

-CMF makes use of `PropTreeLib`, which is a script-like, JSON-like input file reader specifically designed for use in scientific computing.
+CMF makes use of `PTL`, which is a script-like, JSON-like input file reader specifically designed for use in scientific computing.
 Classes such as `CartesianMesh` are constructed using quite a lot of information, so constructor structs are provided to build these objects (e.g. `CartesianMeshInputInfo`).
-These can be constructed directly in an external application, but should also inherit the `ICmfInputObject` interface. `PropTreeLib` is designed to provide a simple and easy-to-use input file interface, and so should be used for user-provided settings when possible and appropriate.
+These can be constructed directly in an external application, but should also inherit the `ICmfInputObject` interface. `PTL` is designed to provide a simple and easy-to-use input file interface, and so should be used for user-provided settings when possible and appropriate.

 ## Error Handling